Close Menu

 In December of last year, Gov. Mike DeWine signed five bills intended to limit future property tax increases and expand homeowner tax credits.

-Those measures are projected to deliver more than $3 billion in savings for Ohio property owners, according to state estimates.
+Those measures are projected to deliver more than $3 billion in savings for Ohio property owners, as reported by state estimates.

 • One measure expands a state owner‑occupancy credit that gradually increases relief for homeowners over several years.